1. What is Amplify and Cognito?

-- ➔ Amplify is used to build web applications through latest stacks and is more centric for frontend developers as it provides a step by step guide to build backend services at ease.
+- ➔ Amplify is used to build web applications through the latest stacks and is more centric for frontend developers as it provides a step-by-step guide to build backend services easily.

-- ➔ On the other hand, Cognito is a service which is used for user registration and user authentication purposes for an application which ensures overall security and accountability for the application owner.
-Cognito also helps reduce building authentication development for a developer such as sign-up, sign-in, sign-out, JWT session management, etc. So, in this way we are assured there are minimum error handling and bugs during development phase.
+- ➔ On the other hand, Cognito is a service used for user registration and user authentication purposes for an application, ensuring overall security and accountability for the application owner.
+Cognito also helps reduce building authentication development for a developer, such as sign-up, sign-in, sign-out, JWT session management, etc. So, in this way, we are assured there are minimum error handling and bugs during the development phase.

-- ➔ We are going to build a web application which is going to allow only authenticated users to put or add user-info into the database.
+- ➔ We will build a web application that will allow only authenticated users to put or add user info into the database.

-- ➔ We are going to use Amplify as an fullstack environment to deploy our frontend and backend to our cloud account, Cognito for authentication for our which we do not need to necessarily configure manually as amplify provides default method, React to build our frontend part, API Gateway to build Rest Api that will communicate between our Lambda function and our DynamoDb database.
+- ➔ We are going to use Amplify as a full-stack environment to deploy our frontend and backend to our cloud account, Cognito, for authentication for our, which we do not need to configure manually as amplify necessarily provides a default method.
+React to build our frontend part, API Gateway to build Rest API to communicate between our Lambda function and DynamoDb database.